This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 1. Reporting Standard: Authors must present an accurate report of the original research conducted.
 Researchers must present the results honestly and without manipulation of data.
 The manuscript should contain sufficient detail and references to allow others to repeat research and use reference management.
 Manuscripts must follow journal submission guidelines.

 2. Originality and Plagiarism: Originality and Plagiarism: The writer must make sure to write original works.
 Authors are required to check plagiarism against the manuscripts to be submitted using the plagiarism check application.
 Authors need to pay attention to relevant previous works and publications that have been written by other researchers.
-Primary literature should be cited whenever possible.
+The primary literature should be cited whenever possible.
 Original words taken directly from publications by other researchers must be included in quotation marks according to the standard citation technique.
-Standard of similarity the manuscript is 24%.
+Standard of similarity in the manuscript is 24%.

 3. Multiple Publications: Authors may not submit the same manuscript to more than one journal at the same time.
 Authors may not submit the same manuscript and have been published to other publishers.
 The double publication act would result in the author's article in the Manna Rafflesia Journal being canceled.

 4. Source recognition: Authors must acknowledge all data used in the research through citation.
 Proper recognition of the work of others must always be done and citation must also be done properly or use reference management.

 5. Article authorship: Authorities of research publications must accurately reflect individual contributions to their work and reporting.
 Authorities should be limited to those who have made a significant contribution to the conception, design, implementation, or interpretation of the reported research.
 Others who have made significant contributions must be listed as co-authors.
 The author also ensures that all authors have viewed and approved the submitted version of the manuscript and the inclusion of their names as co-authors.

 6. Disclosure and Conflicts of Interest: All authors must disclose in their text any financial or other substantive conflicts of interest that may be interpreted to influence the results or their interpretation of the text.
 All sources of financial support for the project should be disclosed.